Research Output per year

 Dr. Tschakert is Centenary Professor in Rural Development.
 She coordinates the UWA Master of International Development.

-Professor Tschakert is Coordinating Lead Author (CLA) of Chapter 5 "Sustainable Development, Poverty Eradication and Reducing Inequalities" of the Special Report on 1.5C Global Warming of the Intergovernmental Panel on Climate Change (IPCC).
+Professor Tschakert was Coordinating Lead Author (CLA) of Chapter 5 "Sustainable Development, Poverty Eradication and Reducing Inequalities" of the Special Report on 1.5C Global Warming of the Intergovernmental Panel on Climate Change (IPCC).
 Previously, she was CLA on the IPCC's Fifth Assessment Report (AR5), on Chapter 13 (“Livelihoods and Poverty”) of the Working Group II Report on Impacts, Adaptation, and Vulnerability, and was part of the Core Writing Team of the AR5 Synthesis Report.

 PhD, 2003, University of Arizona, Tucson, USA: Arid Lands Resource Sciences, with minor in Applied Anthropology